greynewell/najara/README.md

 - Information on routes, http methods, and formatting: [API Docs on GitHub Pages](https://greynewell.github.io/Najara.py/)

 ## Development Goals
+In the interest of creating a well-tested and predictable api which was also easy to use with clear setup and helpful instructions:
 - Najara conforms to an [OpenAPI Spec](https://swagger.io/specification/)
 - Najara preserves 100% test coverage
 - Najara has never had a "broken build"
-- Najara is easy to setup and use with helpful instructions
-- Najara is highly performant and scalable proven by repeatable benchmarks

 ### Installing Packages
 In order to add a package to the environment:
 - Install the package with pipenv `pipenv install packagename`
 - Update the lock `pipenv lock`
-- Update the requirements.txt `pipenv lock -r > requirements.txt`